The Bertha Earth Ambassadors Programme is a fully-funded, one-year programme for young people in Year 7.

-We currently work with over 360 young people across 12 London schools.
-You can see a glimpse of the young people's journey from our 2021-2022 programme in the video below.
+We currently work with over 360 young people across 13 London schools.
+You can see a glimpse of the young people's journey from previous years in the video below.

 Whilst this initial offer is a one-year programme, we are committed to working closely with our partner schools over a number of years to implement whole-school environmental change.

 Who is it for?

 This programme is for a group of 30, Year 7 pupils in each school.
 We are looking for young people who care about our planet, are curious about the role they can play to make a difference, and will commit and dedicate their time and effort needed to complete the year-long journey.
 No financial contribution is expected or required of anyone participating in the programme.

 An engaging and interactive day for your entire Year 7 cohort.
 This supports your transition to the programme and will introduce your young people to some of the key themes of the Bertha Earth Ambassadors programme: storytelling, self care and the connection between our inner and outer environment.
 From this, 30 young people can put themselves forward to participate for the year.

 OCTOBER - NOVEMBER

 A day trip for the 30 young people to kick-start the programme with an immersive environmental experience, introducing them to the key themes of the programme.
 Where possible, this will be co-hosted with a local outdoor community partner that Bertha Earth already has connections with, or that you have identified as being a great fit for the programme.

 Fourteen one-hour weekly sessions delivered in your school by our trained facilitators.
 Your young people will be guided through a series of workshops focusing on what it means to be an Ambassador for the planet; self care practices, our current environmental issues and opportunities and the role they can play in making change happen.
 They will also learn how to make a difference by linking their personal passions with an environmental project of their design.

 APRIL – JULY 2023